 Workplace burnout is a common issue every industry is facing today, and the nursing industry is no different.
-Nurse burnout is the major challenge the healthcare industry is facing today.
+Signs of nurse burnout is the major challenge the healthcare industry is facing today.

 Due to long working hours, work-life imbalance, emotional and physical exhaustion nurses feel burnout.
 Majority of the nurses are on the verge of leaving either nursing jobs or their professions due to burnout.